Jamie Christian, September 2021 / Instagram

 6’6″ (200 cm) 1991-

 The Czech Republic’s Pavel Szotkowski is currently the tallest pro bodybuilder in any division, and he’s tied with Ralf Moeller for the tallest pro of all time.
-At over 300 pounds, Skotkowski competes in the classic physique division, and he sports a very symmetrical body despite his lengthy limbs.
+At over 300 pounds, Skotkowski competes in classic physique, and he sports a very symmetrical body despite his lengthy limbs.
 He’s also brings the high-def conditioning.
-Since earing his pro card in 2019, Szotkowski has already placed high in the IFBB Pro League men’s physique division, including a fourth (out of 30 competitors) in the 2020 Europa Pro.
+Since earing his pro card in 2019, Szotkowski has already placed high in the IFBB Pro League classic physique division, including a fourth (out of 30 competitors) in the 2020 Europa Pro.
 Could the Czech Tower be the first over 6’2″ bodybuilder (and he’s way over) to win a pro show?

 TALLEST AMATEUR BODYBUILDERS